Obstetrics and Gynaecology before the RCOG

 She had been invited to do so by Sir Henry Simson (member of the RCOG Council and the Royal obstetrician who had attended her during the births of the future Queen Elizabeth II and her sister Margaret).
 Sadly, Simson died suddenly, while operating, before the College House was opened.

-The College’s current headquarters were designed by Louis de Soissons, the architect responsible for the Wellcome Foundation building, Welwyn Garden City and Hobbs Gate at the Oval Cricket Ground.
+The College’s recent headquarters were designed by Louis de Soissons, the architect responsible for the Wellcome Foundation building, Welwyn Garden City and Hobbs Gate at the Oval Cricket Ground.
 He died in 1962, but his firm still exists.

 The building was funded through donations from College patrons and members.
 Its foundation stone was laid by the Queen Mother on 6th November 1957.